Electric wall mounted heaters aren’t just safer than portable types, they are also 100% energy efficient, unlike propane and natural gas units.

-- Avoid areas that are blocked by furniture, such as behind a couch.
+- Do not place a wall heater in areas that are blocked by furniture, such as behind a couch.

-- While the exteriors of electric heaters should not get overly hot, it is best to install them away from drapes and other flammable objects.
+- While the exteriors of the electric wall heater should not get overly hot, it is best to install them away from drapes and other flammable objects.

 - Some heaters are not fit for high humidity environments.
 Assure your model is safe for use in the bathroom before placing one in this room.

 - If you have small children, you’ll likely want to avoid installing heaters within their reach.